ChowtooriKedari/ChowtooriKedari/README.md

 - 👋 Hi, I’m @ChowtooriKedari
-- 📫 How to reach me on chowtoorikedari@gmail.com
+- 📫 You can reach me on chowtoorikedari@gmail.com